oppia/oppia-web-developer-docs/Schemas.md

 }
 ```

-###### Case 2: validation_method key
+###### Case 2: `validation_method` key

-The cases for which validate method is written in domain classes but they are designed differently like in some domain class, validate_dict() method is present which validates the dictionary form of the data directly and in some cases validate method needs some extra arguments like a flag for strict validation.
-Since there is no general way to handle these cases, a separate method should be written for each such argument in the domain_objects_validator file which calls each validate method uniquely.
+Sometimes, a domain object has a `validate_dict()` method that should be used for validation.
+These methods sometimes need extra arguments, for example to enforce strict validation.
+Since these cases cannot be handled generally, you'll need to write a function that accepts the dictionary from the request and passes it to the domain object's `validate_dict()` method, specifying other parameters as needed.
+Your function should be in the `domain_objects_validator.py` file.

-The newly written method of the domain_objects_validator file should be directly passed into the schema with a schema key named ‘validation_method’.
-Schema for these cases should have the two keys as follows:
+The newly written function of the `domain_objects_validator.py` file should be directly passed into the schema with a schema key named `validation_method`.
+Schemas for these cases should have the two keys as follows:

 1. **type**: 'object_dict'
 2. **validation_method**: method written in domain_objects_validator for calling validate method from domain class directly.

-**Example**:  Let change_list be a list of dicts where each dict item is a representation of the ExplorationChange domain object in the exp_domain file.
+**Example**:  Let `change_list` be a list of dicts where each dict item is a representation of the `ExplorationChange` domain object in the `exp_domain.py` file.
 The schema for change_list should look like:

 ```python
 HANDLER_ARGS_SCHEMAS = {